 Surely, the temptation to erase the memories after a breakup, if it were possible, could be very strong.
 No memories, no awful emotional pain.
 Wallah.
 Problem solved.
 Wait!
 Not so fast!
 Erasing the memories not only erases the pain but it also erases the joy and every emotion felt in-between joy and pain.

 Another aspect to consider is that you will no longer remember some things that you may hold dear.
-For example, I went to many awesome concerts with my ex husband and he introduced me to some bands that I still love to listen to today.
-The experience of owning our dog, Uno, would be gone too.
+For example, I went to many awesome concerts with my ex-husband and he introduced me to some music that I still love to listen to today.
+The experience of having our dog, Uno, would be gone too.
 The experience of seeing one of my exes play music in his bands and becoming friendly with his band mates would be lost.
 I think you get what I am saying here.

 I would not erase a single memory of a person that I was in a relationship with in the past because I know beyond a shadow of a doubt that my past relationships have shaped a stronger better me.
-I’ve been with a couple of real nuts jobs.
+I’ve been with a couple of abusive and extremely damaged men.
 I can’t think of much I want to remember about one in particular.
-I would rather that I never met him and never experienced the two months that we had together.
+I would rather that I never met him and never experienced the two months that we were together.
 Yet, who would I be if I did not experience what I did with him?
 That time was quite awful.
 But, it was the next step in the direction of acting on my behalf to not take bad treatment from someone with a warped mind who wants to control me (a pattern that I fell into over and over again beginning with my first relationship).

-Someday technology may be developed that will help us erase the memory of certain people from our minds.
+Someday technology may be developed that will help us erase the memories.
 We can edit our genes by removing a gene then putting a new gene in it’s place.
 It’s very possible that we may see machines developed in our future that can erase the memories of someone from our mind.
 For now it is a hypothetical question.
 Still, it is an interesting one to ponder.